Panoramic view of the Rock of Gibraltar rising above the harbour

 Gibraltar

-The cave, of course, is no gateway to Hades—though its beauty is otherworldly.
-Perched more than 300 meters above the Mediterranean, St. Michael's Cave draws nearly a million visitors each year into its cathedral-like chambers.
-I took the cable car up (halfway through the ascent we entered a cloud and emerged above it, Africa shimmering on the horizon like a watercolor), and when I stepped into the cave's main hall, I understood why humans have been drawn here for millennia.
-Neolithic people left behind a simple bowl, discovered in 1974.
+We took the cable car up the Rock.
+Halfway through the ascent, we entered a cloud and emerged above it—Africa shimmering on the horizon like a watercolour.
+My breath caught at the view.
+When I stepped into St. Michael's Cave, I understood why humans have been drawn here for millennia.
+The main hall is cathedral-like, stalactites hanging like frozen rain, lit in shifting rainbow hues.
+I touched the cool, rough stone of the cave wall and felt the weight of all those centuries pressing gently against my fingertips.
+Neolithic people left behind a simple bowl here, discovered in 1974.
 Cave artists from the Solutrean period, 15,000 to 20,000 years ago, traced their dreams on these walls.
 The Roman geographer Pomponius Mela described this place in 45 AD, awe already ancient in his words.

 But if the caves are Gibraltar's ancient soul, the Barbary macaques are its mischievous heart.
-These are Europe's only wild apes—though "wild" is a generous term for creatures who've perfected the art of charming (and occasionally pickpocketing) tourists.
+These are Europe's only wild apes—though "wild" is a generous term for creatures who've perfected the art of charming and occasionally pickpocketing tourists.
 Legend has it that British rule will continue only as long as the macaques remain on the Rock.
-No one knows quite when they arrived, though most historians believe Muslim conquerors brought them after 711 AD.
-One cheeky fellow jumped onto my partner's shoulder as we emerged from the cable car station at the top, posed for a perfect photo, then reached for the zipper on our bag with practiced ease.
-They're bold, photogenic, and utterly unimpressed by visitors.
+One bold fellow jumped onto my shoulder as we emerged from the cable car station at the top, posed for a photograph, then reached for the zipper on our bag with practised ease.
+I laughed despite myself, and my wife watched with wide eyes.
+They're utterly unimpressed by visitors, and I admired their confidence even as I clutched my bag tighter.

 We walked through sections of the WWII tunnels—cool, damp, humbling spaces where soldiers carved out a hidden fortress inside the mountain.
-We had lunch at a pub overlooking the airport runway, the only place I know where planes taxi directly across the main road into town, stopping traffic in both directions.
-The surrealism is peak Gibraltar.
+I heard the drip of water echoing off stone, felt the cold underground air on my arms, and thought about the men who lived here during the darkest years of the war.
+However, the tunnels are steep in places and require moderate walking ability.
+We had lunch at a pub overlooking the airport runway—the only place I know where planes taxi directly across the main road into town, stopping traffic in both directions.
+The surrealism is peak Gibraltar, yet it all feels oddly normal to the locals.

-Before we left, I took a taxi down to Europa Point, the southernmost tip of the Rock.
-Standing there, you can see both continents at once—Europe at your back, Africa across the water.
-Cargo ships slide through the Strait like patient pilgrims.
-The wind carries salt and distance.
-I thought about all the sailors who've passed this way, all the empires that have fought for this stone, all the travelers who've stood exactly where I stood, looking out at the same view, feeling the same smallness and grandeur all at once.
+Before we left, I took a taxi to Europa Point, the southernmost tip of the Rock.
+The fare was about $12 each way.
+Standing there, I could see both continents at once—Europe at my back, Africa across the water.
+Cargo ships slid through the Strait like patient pilgrims.
+The wind carried salt and distance.
+I thought about all the sailors who've passed this way, all the empires that fought for this stone.
+For the first time in years, I felt both the smallness and the grandeur of my own life folded together into one breath.

 Getting Around Gibraltar